 You could do any one of these this week and help create a brighter, healthier future for yourself in terms of cardiovascular health.

-If you’re looking to help improve your blood circulation long-term, try one or more of these ideas … keep in mind, these suggestions are not intended to treat any medical condition.
+If you’re looking to help improve your blood circulation and vascular health long-term, try one or more of these ideas … keep in mind, these suggestions are not intended to treat any medical condition.

 They are merely lifestyle adjustments that can help improve blood flow.